nayanmjain/SuperMarket-DBMS-Project/README.md

 A simple project on DBMS.
 A program for Supermarkets to maintain their billing and to find the max and min consumers.

-## What this program can do ?
-  It can satisfy the basic needs of a supermarket/shop billing.
-  * Calculating the total
-  * Number of Items
-  * Showing the customer with a total __Max Purchase Amount__.
-  * Showing the customer with a total __Max number of Items bought__.
-  * Showing the customer with a total __Least Purchase Amount__.

-## Frontend of the Program ?
-  The program is completely written in Java Programming Language.
-The frontend is designed using the various Java components which are as available in NetBeans.

-## Backend of the Program ?
-  For the program to connect to the DB.
-MySQL is runned on localhost in the background.
-Used JDBC to connect the database with the program.

-## What all programs/softwares have been used ?
-   * NetBeans
-   * MySQL WorkBench

 ## How to Setup ?
   - Setting up the DBMS/MySQL/Program :
       * Downloads: